truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/34-linked-discourses-on-absorption.md

 but not in doing what's conducive to it. ..."

 <!--pg-->
-### N 34.53--54 Two on Carefulness and Persistence *Sakkaccamūlakasātaccakārīsuttadukādi*
+### SN 34.53--54 Two on Carefulness and Persistence *Sakkaccamūlakasātaccakārīsuttadukādi*

 At Sāvatthī.